Braves vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have played as the favorite in nine of their past 10 games and won four of those contests.
+- The Braves have played as the favorite in nine of their past 10 games and have won five of those contests.

-- In their last 10 games with a total, the Braves and their opponents are 8-2-0 when it comes to hitting the over.

-- In their last game with a spread, the Braves covered the spread.
-For three consecutive games, Atlanta and its opponent have topped the over/under, with the average total set by bookmakers in that stretch being nine runs.
+- In their last two games with a spread, the Braves covered the spread each time.
+Atlanta's last four games have gone over the total, and the average total during that streak was 9.

 Explore More About This Game